-You might be best with one of these: Person-Centred counselling; some forms of Art Therapy; co-counselling; psychoanalysis; psychoanalytic psychotherapy; psychodynamic counselling.
+You might be best with one of these: Person-Centred counselling; some forms of Art Therapy; psychoanalysis; psychoanalytic psychotherapy; or psychodynamic counselling.
 (I have personally benefited a lot from working with a psychoanalytic psychotherapist, although admittedly one who is a lot more ‘active’ and relational than classical psychoanalysts used to be.)

 Having listed so many different types of therapy above, I have to be honest with you and say that for some of those specialisms, it can be hard to find good therapists in Essex who have actually had the training.
 But you could at least ask the potential therapist how directive and active they think they are in sessions.

 (Note for any therapists reading the above: Have I included your form of therapy?
 Do you think I’ve got it about right, or would you disagree with where I’ve placed it in this admittedly very basic classification system?
 And if your kind of therapy isn’t listed, let me know where I can find out more about it!)

 Ask yourself: Do I want to look for Experiential therapy or Insight-oriented therapy?